Ricky-Stevens/eng-rubrics/README.md

-# eng-rubrics
+# Engineering Interview Rubrics

 Open-source interview rubrics for hiring engineering leaders.
 Structured, legally defensible assessments aligned to UK-SPEC and SFIA frameworks.
-Each rubric: 2 pages, 5 questions, 1 scorecard.
+Each rubric: 2 pages, 5 competency areas, 1 scorecard.
 Covers ICs through to Heads of Engineering.
 Built for consistency, fairness, and repeatability.

 ---